Author: Lauren

 Clean Water Is a Stepping Stone to Success at St. John Bosco

 Before Tek4Kids installed the water purification system, most families relied on rivers and pumps for their drinking water.
-Less than 8% of families in Haiti have access to clean drinking water and there are no sanitation programs to handle the sewage or trash in Haiti, which inevitably washes down into the waterways causing waterborne diseases such … Continue reading Clean Water Is a Stepping Stone to Success at St. John Bosco
+Less than 8% of families in Haiti have access to clean drinking water and there are no sanitation programs to handle the sewage or trash in Haiti, which inevitably washes down into the waterways causing waterborne diseases such as cholera and typhoid.

 Electricity Is an Essential Foundation for Success at St. John Bosco

 In Haiti, electricity is only available for a few hours each day.
 Tek4Kids has built the necessary infrastructure to provide a reliable source of electricity for St. John Bosco, improving the learning environment for both students and teachers.
 Reliable electricity helps students achieve academic success.
-In 2013, eight batteries were installed to operate the water … Continue reading Electricity Is an Essential Foundation for Success at St. John Bosco
+In 2013, eight batteries were installed to operate the water purification system, which pumps 1500 gallons of water through the cisterns each week and provides clean water for more than 200 students.
+In 2014, an additional eight batteries were installed for a computer lab to improve student access to technology, opening the possibility of future job opportunities in the community.
+Providing basic infrastructure such as electricity is the key to a better future for the people of Haiti.

 Students Excel in Technological Learning at St. John Bosco